 An article about the reasons why it's not the same as it used to be.
+By Celeste.

 I can say that as a child growing up in the late 1970s and 1980s came with a lot of perks.
 Case in point: Sesame Street which was created by the true "Master of Puppets" Jim Henson.
 Nobody had a way of relating to children like Jim Henson did.
 Both the Canadian and American versions of Sesame Street had the same formula to reach children.